 Other Options for Data Migration using pgloader

-pgloader is a flexible tool that supports multiple ways of connecting MySQL to PostgreSQL.
+pgloader is a flexible tool that supports multiple ways of connecting MySQL and PostgreSQL.
 Let us look at some of them:

 LOAD DATABASE

-You have the option to utilize pgLoader for migrating a MySQL database to a PostgreSQL database located on the same machine.
-Simply execute the migration command from a Linux user profile with access for the root MySQL user:
+You can utilize pgLoader to migrate a MySQL database to a PostgreSQL database located on the same machine.
+Execute the migration command from a Linux user profile with access for the root MySQL user:

 pgloader mysql://root@localhost/sample_db pgsql://sammy:postgresql_password@localhost/target_db